 - Hired new parking company who has the experience, staffing, and skills to improve the parking experience.

 Getting people home faster

 In the Short term – Lewisburg Pike (431) intersection improvements

 A merge lane will be added on the West side of Lewisburg Pike between Harpeth School Road North turn and the Highway 65 overpass.
 This will allow the two exit lanes to turn north in parallel then zipper merge on Lewisburg Pike heading north.
 The left turn lane on Lewisburg Pike is open and a great option for people heading South to Spring Hill or Murfreesboro.

 A little longer term – The Summer 2023 Buckner Road Interchange/Highway 65 Exit

-- Construction has begun on the Buckner Interchange.
+- Construction is underway on the Buckner Interchange.